mythaxis/mythaxis.github.io/content/issue-27/GraveofWindandLeaves.md

 In the distance, the carillon tower chimed the first note for the end of Cleansing Hour.

-“Pavitra are coming out,” Raith said.
+“Pavitra are coming out,” Roth said.
 “We have to go.”
 The Earthers extinguished their torches and hurried back to camp, but Borun stayed, a single torch burning in his hands.
 When the Earthers left, so did Runa.

 “It’s better if you die outside the walls,” Borun said, hatred filling his voice.
 “Just climb back up and disappear.”